wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

 ## 11. Front-end vs. back-end processing

-   The Hacker mindset is usually more interested in user-facing UI/UX features.
+   The front-end is where the glory and visibility are during demos.
+   Even with back-end, visulizations are what gets executive attention while bullet-proof coding gets little praise.

+   Sustainer who obcess with ("back-end") data processing code need to be self-motivated.

-   The Sustainer mindset needs to focus on internal ("back-end") data processing.
-So some Sustainers add to their automated script spot checks such printing off the key value from the last row of files processed, which may miss being processed.
+   For example, some Sustainers add to their automated script spot checks such as printing off the key value from the last row of files processed, which may miss being processed.
 This happens more frequently than one would think.
 Looking at a flat file in a text editor, unless the cursor appears at the first position below the last line, one really tell if that invisible character is in the file.

+## Conclusion

+Differences in focus is what leads to specialization of concerns.
+There can be disagreements where "Hacker" and "Sustainer" types differ.

-   Such differences in focus is what leads to specialization of concerns.
-But the "DevOps" movement is about having Dev (Developers) and Ops (production Operations) better understanding each other, and even doing each other's job.
+But the "DevOps" movement is about a wedding of Dev (Developers) and Ops (production Operations). better understanding each other, and even doing each other's job.
 People doing so makes for more autonomous, self-sustaining teams to be formed in order to be more scalable.

-## Conclusion

-Here you have it.
-These are the major disagreements where "Hacker" and "Sustainer" types may differ.
 To recap, those who work in production tend to:

    1. Use facilitator to balance assessment of efficiency and risks.